OWASP/www-project-sbom-forum/index.md

 ## Licensing

 This program is free software: you can redistribute it and/or modify it under the terms of the [CC-BY-SA 4.0](https://github.com/OWASP/www-project-sbom-forum/blob/main/LICENSE){:target="_blank"}.
-The SBOM Forum and any contributions are Copyright © by Tom Alrich, Tony Turner and Jeff Williams 2023.
+SBOM Forum and any contributions are Copyright © by Tom Alrich, Tony Turner and Jeff Williams 2023.